danjmue/danjmue/README.md

-Currently a senior studying Data Science with a minor in Music at the University of Michigan - Ann Arbor.
+University of Michign Alum - Bachelors of Science in Data Science, Minor in Music